afloresca/photofilm4U/README.md

 This is the solution project for the **SA PRAC2**.

-In this file you will find how to locate and execute, in two different ways, all or some of the microservice.
-Executables can be found at photofilm4 folder
+In this file you will find how to locate and execute, in two different ways, all or some of the microservices.
+Executables can be found at photofilm4-acfcfolder

+This solution contains;

 * A docker-compose.yml file to startup the basic infrastructure needed to run the services
 * A folder for the ProductCatalog microservice
 * A folder for the User microservice
 * A folder for the Notification microservice
-* A folder for the Course microservice. **This folder has the implemented classes**
+* A folder for the Course microservice. **This folder has the implemented classes for the PRAC2**
-* A folder photofilm4u for
+* A folder photofilm4u-acfc for
-    * The executables jar files
+    * The **executables jar files**
-    * An alternative docker-compose.yml with all the configuration needed to run the whole project, basic infraestructure along with microservices.
+    * An executable **create-containers** script to push and run all the solution, including microservices, inside Docker.

 <p align="right">(<a href="#top">go up</a>)</p>